Dexas · The Long Game · Foundations

 The Anatomy of a Hand

-The fifty-two cards, the ten possible hand categories, and the brutally specific order in which they beat each other.
-With a hand-ranking drag-and-drop puzzle and a "what's stronger" speed drill.
+The fifty-two cards, the ten possible hand categories, and the precise order in which they beat each other — derived from rarity, not memorized.
+With a rank-the-hands reorder puzzle, a "what beats what" speed drill, and a make-the-best-five-of-seven builder.

 5 questions